stephanGarland/packer-proxmox-templates/README.md

 - Set up PATH for Golang if you don't use zsh.
 It's a trivial change to add it for bash.
 I don't, though, so... submit a PR.

+- Make a unique hostname.
+It defaults to deb10-kvm.
+You'll want to modify it if you're going to spin up multiple copies.
+You can change the default in `debian-10-amd64-proxmox/playbook/server-template-vars.yml` if you'd like.

 #### Packages This May Install
 If you select the dev role, you'll get things that I think are important.